Ptolemy2002/ts-utils/lib/README.md

     match?: (a: T, b: T) => boolean
 }, [typeof advancedConditionSymbol]>;
 ```

+### SerializableAdvancedCondition<T>
+This type is the same as `AdvancedCondition<T>` except that the `include` and `exclude` fields cannot be functions and the `match` field is omit, making it safe for JSON serialization, assuming that `T` is also JSON-serializable.
+Thus, you lose the ability to use custom matching logic when using this type.

+This is assignable to any field that accepts an `AdvancedCondition<T>`.

 ### ValuesIntersection<T>
 This type returns an intersection of all the possible values in an object of type `T`.